rainsfordtm/conman/README.md

-If you're using a workflow file, you should set the type of Merger and the type of Importer in the `setup` section and then configure the Importer, if necessary, in the `other_importer` section, e.g.
+If you're using a workflow file, you should set the type of Merger and the type of Importer in the `setup` section and then configure the Importer, if necessary, in the `other_importer` section, e.g.:
 ```
 [setup]
 merger=ConcordanceMerger